Nsiika, Uganda

 Nsiika is a town in Buhweju District, in Western Uganda.
 It is the main municipal, administrative and commercial center in Buhweju District, and is the location of the district headquarters.

 Location

 Nsiika is located approximately 53 km, by road, northwest of Mbarara, the largest city in the sub-region.
 This is approximately 310 km, by road, southwest of Kampala, the capital of Uganda and the largest city in that country.
 The coordinates of Nsiika are: 0°20'53.0"S, 30°26'04.0"E (Latitude:-0.348056; Longitude:30.434444).

 Overview

 The population of the town of Nsiika is not publicly known, but as of 31 October 2013, there were 1,046 registered voters in Nsiika Town Council.

 The town attained town council status in 2010 when Buhweju became a district.
-The town faces my challenges, including lack of tarmac road, lack of a sewerage system, absence of a central garbage disposal system and absence of centralized grid electricity.
-However, the town has piped water and about 93 percent of the town-inhabitants have access to it.
+The town faces my challenges, including lack of tarmac road, lack of a sewerage system, absence of a central garbage disposal system and absence of a centralized electricity grid.
+However, about 93 percent of the town inhabitants have access to piped water.